 'People don't know much about this place' one person said.
-Another commented '[it is], gloss)', expensive, not accessible, for the rich only' another person added '[Aislinn is] not for the ordinary youngster in the community'.
-Other people said 'Aislinn deals with youngsters from all over, not just Kilkenny'.
+Another commented ' [it is]... glossy, expensive, not accessible, for the rich only' another person added '[Aislinn is] not for the ordinary youngster in the community'.
+Other people said 'Aislinn deals -with youngsters from all over not just Kilkenny'

 Overall feelings expressed: There was a feeling put forward from many that they didn't know much about Aislinn in Ballyragget, many people were misinformed about this centre.
 Others commented that they would like to know more about it and that Aislinn should engage in PR work in the communities in Kilkenny.
-The overall feeling was that this service is greatly needed but the service offered was only the '..tip of the iceberg'.